williamkapke/nodeirc/README.md

 detail.
 You may get more love in `#libuv` or `#v8`.

 ####The #Node.js channel has a few cousins:
+##### ##javascript
+The ##javascript channel is the unofficial IRC channel for the language itself, which Node.js runs.
+Although there are many helpful people in the #Node.js channel, if you have more generic or browser-related JavaScript questions, you may find more help there.

 ##### #libuv
 Node.js strives to run on all platforms.
 Node.js provides a platform agnostic API to Operating System functions.
 To accomplish this, Node.js delegates things to the